 Feeling needed, strong, smart in the Pursued’s presence is intoxicating and produces mystery and excitement.

 At some point, the Rower docks the row boat and gets a larger boat, a sail boat that requires more finesse and experience.

-The Rower becomes the Captain and takes his passenger farther out into relationship waters.
-The Captain doesn’t want another boat to come by and try to court his Pursued.
+The Rower takes the helm and sails his passenger farther out into relationship waters.
+The Rower is now a Sailing Captain.
+He doesn’t want another boat to come by and try to court his Pursued.

 The Pursued begins to add to the experience, but doesn’t take over.

 The relationship boat has two occupants; both have roles on the boat.